EPISODE 61 covered the following super important topics....

 Chfis remembers learning what a kilo is (2.2 lbs) from 70s and 80s cop shows.

-Score: 60,000 points – Niche TV reference with cultural context. - Lester Mainwaring as Mentor (Shazam)
+Score: 60,000 points – Niche TV reference with cultural context. - Les Tremayne as Mentor (Shazam)

 Chris references the character "Mentor" and actor Lester Mainwaring, even calling out 70s RV grooming weirdness.